-s a leading owner/operator of electric vehicle charging stations, with chargers deployed around the world.
+Blink is a leading owner/operator of electric vehicle charging stations, with chargers deployed around the world.
 Blink designs, manufactures, and deploys charging stations.
 In just the first quarter, Blink had a 125% year-by-year increase, and a total 654% increase in revenue.
-Together with their clients, Blink is building a greener future.
+Together with its clients, Blink is building a greener future.

 The last few months have seen a boom in EV sales, bringing that future closer than ever.
 Sales of electric vehicles have surged recently, while sales of gas-fueled cars have dropped, in some cases, dramatically.
 According to Forbes, car sales fell 89% in the U.K. in May, a catastrophic hit for any industry, however sales of EVs continued to climb by 21.5%.
 In the U.S., 27 out of 30 car manufacturers have lost money in 2020, but EV sales continue to surge.